fluxninja/aperture/docs/content/use-cases/managing-quotas/managing-quotas.md

   - external-api
   - prioritization
 sidebar_position: 2
-sidebar_label: Quota Scheduling
+sidebar_label: Managing Quotas
 ---

 ## Overview

-Quota scheduling is a sophisticated technique that enables effective management of external request quotas.
+Quota scheduling is a sophisticated technique that enables effective management of request quotas.
 This technique empowers services to enforce rate limits for outbound or external API.
 This helps ensure that services stay within allocated rate limits, therefore avoiding penalties, ensuring smooth and uninterrupted operation.

 Moreover, quota scheduling optimizes the utilization of request quotas by prioritizing access based on business-critical workloads.
 This strategic